andi611/TTS-Tacotron-Pytorch/README.md

 # Tacotron
-A Pytorch implementation of [Google's Tacotron](https://arxiv.org/pdf/1703.10135.pdf) speech synthesis network.
+A Pytorch implementation of Google's [Tacotron](https://arxiv.org/pdf/1703.10135.pdf) speech synthesis network.

-This implementation includes pre-trained model and uses the [LJ Speech dataset](https://keithito.com/LJ-Speech-Dataset/).
+This implementation also includes the **Location-Sensitive Attention** and the **Stop Token** features from [Tacotron 2](https://arxiv.org/pdf/1712.05884.pdf).

+Furthermore, the model is trained on the [LJ Speech dataset](https://keithito.com/LJ-Speech-Dataset/), with trained model provided.

 <img src="https://i.imgur.com/zHp0fNS.png" width="1044" height="537">